hongzhonglu/vivarium/doc/tutorials/write_process.rst

   the existing value or replace it?
 * Emitter keys: this identifies which of the variables in the state should be recorded when we run simulations.
+* Deriver settings: this configures :term:`derivers`, which perform calculations for us that would be tedious to re-compute in many processes.
+For example, calculating the mass of the cell's enzyme and sugar contents, as we see in this example.

 For this example, our updates are expressed as deltas that should be added to the old value of the variable.
 This is the default, so the